 China has been conducting a five-year scientific survey program using its fishery research vessel "Song Hang" with mid-trawl as the main survey gear in the NPFC convention area from 2021 to 2025 (Ma et al. 2023).

-Japan annually conducts two mid-water trawls surveys in summer (2001-2024) and autumn (1995-2023) that serve information on recruitment abundance indices of age-0 fish to the Japanese domestic stock assessment of the Pacific stock of Chub mackerel (Table 1) (Yukami et al. 2024).
+Japan annually conducts two mid-water trawls surveys in summer (2001–2024) and autumn (1995–2024) that serve information on recruitment abundance indices of age-0 fish to the Japanese domestic stock assessment of the Pacific stock of Chub mackerel (Table 1) (Nishijima et al. 2025a, Higashiguchi et al. 2025).
 The autumn mid-water trawl survey also provides age-1 fish abundance indices for the stock assessment.
-Japan also conducts a year-round egg survey providing egg density as index of spawning stock biomass for the stock assessment.
+Japan also conducts a year-round egg survey (2005–2024) providing egg density as index of spawning stock biomass for the stock assessment (Nishijima et al. 2025b).
 The survey protocol can be found at Oozeki et al. (2007).

 Russia has conducted a summertime acoustic-trawl survey since 2010 that examines mid-water and upper epipelagic species including Chub mackerel.